Giannis goes for 29 and 15 as Bucks blow out Knicks, 132-88

 Knicks: Point guard Frank Ntilikina was out after injuring his back in New York’s 113-104 loss to Boston on Sunday at Madison Square Garden.
 Dennis Smith Jr. started in his place and went 1 for 7 from the field while scoring four points.
 Veteran forward Marcus Morris (cervical spasms) missed his second consecutive game.

 Bucks: Middleton returned to the starting lineup after coming off the bench the previous three games.
 He averaged 14.3 points in his three games as a reserve, after being sidelined for seven games with a bruised left thigh.
-Middleton had 10 points in the first six minutes of the game. … Brook Lopez (back soreness) was out for a second straight game, but coach Mike Budenholzer was optimistic the 7-foot-1 center would return soon.
+Middleton had 10 points in the first six minutes of the game.
+“It’s just so great to have him back with the starters,” Budenholzer said.
+“He’s got such a great feel and is so unselfish.”… Brook Lopez (back soreness) was out for a second straight game, but Budenholzer was optimistic the 7-foot-1 center would return soon.
 “Giving him a couple games is going to be really wise in the long run,” Budenholzer said.
-“Unless something changes he will travel with us and we’re hopeful he will play Wednesday (at Detroit).”
+“Unless something changes he will travel with us and we’re hopeful he will play Wednesday (at Detroit).” … The Bucks matched a season high with 58 rebounds, including seven each from Middleton, Eric Bledsoe, Ersan Ilyasova and Pat Connaughton.

 DOMINANT GIANNIS